The World's 15 Most Amazing Waterfalls

-Waterfalls have been an awe-inspiring sight ever since the first man walked down river, peered over the edge, and then wildly exclaimed to his tribe-bros, "I think we can jump off of this!"
-So it's with the same passionate spirit of adventure and danger that we're proud to introduce the most treacherous, powerful, and enormous waterfalls that TLC would be wholly against chasing.
+Waterfalls have been an awe-inspiring sight ever since the first man walked down river, peered over the edge, and then wildly exclaimed to his tribesmen, "I think we can jump off of this!"
+So it's with the same passionate spirit of adventure and danger that we're proud to introduce the most treacherous, powerful, and enormous waterfalls in our big, beautiful world.

 Considered the largest waterfall in the world, Victoria Falls thunders obnoxiously in Southern Africa.
 A Scotsman named David Livingston "discovered" the falls around 1855 and named them after then-queen Victoria.
 When the locals told Livingston they'd known about the falls for years, calling it "the smoke that thunders", Livingston straight up preached about Christianity for about 20min and everyone just kinda walked away.

 Aysén del General Carlos Ibáñez del Campo, Chile

 In Spanish, "ventisquero" translates to a zone in a mountain where heavy snow accumulations occur.
 That's not really relevant to anything, but hey!
 The more you know!
 What makes this waterfall particularly unique isn't the fact that it's in Chile (try harder Chile), but that it flows from a 50,000-year-old freaking glacier.
 That's ablation, baby!